sebastiansauer/Markdown_paper_template/README.md

-# Simple Markdown template for (student's term) papers
+# Simple Markdown template for papers (eg., term assignments)

 ## What do I get here?
-Here you will find a simple template, so that you can write your term paper, assignment, report, scientific journal paper, with [Markdown](https://daringfireball.net/projects/markdown/) but with getting a polished PDF-file spitted out (formatted using [Latex](https://www.latex-project.org)).
+Here you will find a simple template, so that you can write your term paper, assignment, report, scientific journal paper, with easy [Markdown](https://daringfireball.net/projects/markdown/) but with getting a polished PDF-file spitted out (formatted using [Latex](https://www.latex-project.org)).

-See the file `paper.pdf` for an **example**.
+See the file `thesis.pdf` for an **example**.

 ## So what's the idea?
-1. Write your stuff in a normal text file (ie. [Markdown](https://daringfireball.net/projects/markdown/)).
+1. Write your stuff in a normal text file (ie. [Markdown file](https://daringfireball.net/projects/markdown/)).
-2. Don't worry all about formatting, layout etc. (well, nearly).
+2. Don't worry all about formatting, layout etc.
 3. Focus on content instead.
 3. Use [Pandoc](http://pandoc.org) to convert your textfile to PDF (or to DOCX or HTML etc).
-4. When you call Pandoc, give the template provided here as an argument.
+4. Formatting will take place automatically by the template provided here.

 ## How does it help?